CAE311H METHODS AND STRATEGIES: AN INTRODUCTION

-Designing and delivering a course on-line; different online learning platforms, compile content, and develop teaching strategies and authentic assessments appropriate to the on-line learning environment.
+This course provides the foundational skills necessary for designing and delivering a course on‐line.
+Students explore different online learning platforms, compile content, and develop teaching strategies and authentic assessments appropriate to the on-line learning environment.

 In this course, learners are introduced to inclusive education and to strategies and practices for supporting diverse learners in adult education contexts.
 The course gives an overview of learning differences, social/emotional/mental health, and diagnoses that impact learning.
 It also provides suggestions for teaching strategies to encourage adults to learn from their strengths and increase independence.
 Of particular interest are the use of assistive technology, self-advocacy, principles of Universal Design for Learning (UDL), and awareness of services available to adult learners.